Plan your trip

 Center.
 For reservations, visit the Inn's site or call 518-580-8270.
 Be sure to mention you are visiting as a prospective student

-and family in order to receive a discount of approximately 20% off the market rate.
+and family in order to receive a discount.

 Several hotels, inns and B&Bs are also within a short drive of campus.
 For a complete list, visit the Saratoga Convention and Tourism Bureau.